encukou/pypi-support/name-retention/README.md

-    $OWNER responded to our email and said we should transfer the project, so we recommend that the PyPI Administrators assign $CANDIDATE as the new owner of $PROJECT.
+    $OWNER responded to our email and said we should transfer the project, so we recommend that the PyPI Administrators assign $CANDIDATE as the new owner of "$PROJECT".

 ### Transfer abandoned project

     We could not reach $OWNER, and we consider the project abandoned per [PEP 541](https://peps.python.org/pep-0541/#abandoned-projects).
-    We recommend that the PyPI Administrators assign $CANDIDATE as the new owner of $PROJECT.
+    We recommend that the PyPI Administrators assign $CANDIDATE as the new owner of "$PROJECT".

 ### Abandoned project - why not use a different name?